Using Mathematics to Win the Lottery

 Winning the 6/42 lottery

-There are, however, several constraints in getting our fortune and becoming a millionaire, although it is definitely possible.
+There are, however, several difficulties in getting our fortune and becoming a millionaire, although it is definitely possible.
 Some of them are enumerated below.

-2. Buying and Filling Out Tickets.
+2. Buying the Tickets.
 Assuming that we have the money, we also have a problem where to buy 5 million tickets.
-Suppose that luck is on our side and 100 lottery outlets in our place have 5 million tickets, how long will it take us to fill them out?
+Suppose each lottery outlet has 5,000 tickets, we need to go to 1000 lottery outlets to buy all the tickets we need.

 Now, you probably understand why many mathematicians do not bother to buy lottery tickets, despite the fact that they know how to win.
 The answer to our second question above is that the chance of winning is 1 in 5,245,786.